sparkflows/sparkflows-docs/docs/installation/installation/docker-windows-install.rst

       .. figure:: ../../_assets/docker-install/docker-resources.png
          :alt: docker-resources
          :width: 50%
-    * Verify that the docker is up and running and the the docker version by running ``docker --version``
+    * Verify that the docker is up and running and the docker version by running **docker --version**.

-    * Goto Settings -> Shared Drive and then Share the entire Drive with Docker and click Apply.
+    * Go to **Settings -> Shared Drive**, then share the entire Drive with Docker and click Apply.

 Installation Steps
 ---------------------------